Face masks are mandatory in certain premises in Greater Sydney

 toddlers under 2 years of age and babies, as they are a choking and suffocation risk

-children under 12 years of age, as they do not need to wear a mask and may not be able to handle it safely
+children 12 years and under, as they do not need to wear a mask and may not be able to handle it safely

 anyone who has trouble breathing wearing a mask